ELELAB/cancermuts/docs/tutorial.md

 By default, NetPhos annotations are added for residues of type `S`, `T`, or `Y` when the predicted score is higher than `0.5`.

-Once the object is created, we can add the position properties to our sequence
+Once the object is created, we can add the property to our sequence
 object:

 ```py